danielmiessler/fabric/README.md

 The client, by default, runs Fabric patterns without needing a server (the Patterns were downloaded during setup).
 This means the client connects directly to OpenAI using the input given and the Fabric pattern used.

+> [!NOTE]
+> `pbpaste` is the Linux/bash command to read from the clipboard.
+In PowerShell, use `Get-Clipboard`, or in WSL use `powershell.exe -c Get-Clipboard` in place of `pbpaste` in the following commands

 1. Run the `summarize` Pattern based on input from `stdin`.
 In this case, the body of an article.

 ```bash